 - Kudremukh Monsoon Trek: Often called the trekker’s paradise, Kudremukh tops this list for obvious reasons.
 The trek through lush green meadows which are covered by clouds makes it truly a treat for the eyes.
 One can get lost in the ever-changing landscapes making it one of the most sought-after treks during the monsoons.
 Book your trek right away here.

-- Tadiandamol Monsoon Trek: If you’re looking for some adventure filled treks, then Tadiandamol is the right place for you.
-The tallest mountain in the Coorg District of Karnataka is full of adventure filled trails.
+- Tadiandamol Monsoon Trek: If you’re looking for some adventure-filled treks, then Tadiandamol is the right place for you.
+The tallest mountain in the Coorg District of Karnataka is full of adventure-filled trails.
 What starts off as a trek crossing few water streams, slowly turns towards steep climbs and lush green panoramic views.
-All in all, it’s must do for the adventure lovers.
+All in all, it’s a must-do for adventure lovers.
 Then why wait, bring out the adventurer in you by clicking here

-- Kotebetta: Kota Betta in Kannada litreally translates to the Fort Hill.
+- Kotebetta: Kota Betta in Kannada literally translates to Fort Hill.
 This is the third highest peak in Coorg after Tadiandamol and Brahmagiri peaks.
-Experience the echo valley [You heard that right, this place exists], lush green meadows and the ruins of what are supposed to be the stone houses built by Pandavas who are said to have spent a significant part of their exile on this peak.
+Experience the echo valley [You heard that right, this place exists], lush green meadows, and the ruins of what are supposed to be the stone houses built by Pandavas who are said to have spent a significant part of their exile on this peak.
 Aren’t you curious to check this peak out?
 Why wait, click here right away

-- Kopatty: Another lesser explored trekking destinations in the district of Coorg.
-This is one such trek where the trail passes through villages, dense tropical jungles, water streams during monsoons and wide open lush green meadows.
+- Kopatty: Another lesser-explored trekking destination in the district of Coorg.
+This is one such trek where the trail passes through villages, dense tropical jungles, water streams during monsoons, and wide-open lush green meadows.
 Can’t wait to explore this unique trail?
 Click here.

-- Tavoor Hills: Yet another unexplored destinations in Coorg in this list, Tavoor Hills is a perfect place for an easy trek.
+- Tavor Hills: Yet another unexplored destination in Coorg in this list, Tavor Hills is a perfect place for an easy trek.
 Being an easy trek, this trek has all it takes for it to be a memorable one.
 The ridge walks, dense jungle trails all add to the excitement of this trek.

 - Mullayanagiri: Being the highest peak in Karnataka has its own advantages.
 Heavy winds, foggy peaks, panoramic views of the valleys.
 Mullayanagiri peak has them all.
 Join us in scaling the highest peak in Karnataka.